-Total net change in fund balancesgovernmental funds [page 16] \$ 3,086,267 Amounts reported for governmental activities in the statement of activities a re different bec aus se: Capital outlays to purchase or build capital assets are reported in governmental funds as expenditures; however, in the statement of activities, the cost of those assets are allocated over their estimated useful lives as depreciation expense.
-This is the amount by which capital outlays exceeds depreciation in the period: Capital outlays Depreciation expense \$ 183,777 (1,695,288) (1,511,511) Repayment of debt principal is an expenditure in the governmental funds, but it reduces long-term liabilities in the statement of net assets and does not affect the statement of activities.
-424,653 Some expenses reported in the statement of activities do not require the use of current financial resources and, therefore, are not reported as expenditures in governmental funds.
-Accrued interest payable, current year increase/(decrease) Compensated absences, current year increase/(decrease) Amortization of bond discounts/premiums/issuance costs Pension expense, current year increase/(decrease) OPEB expense, current year increase/(decrease) (2,957) 10,980 (4,850) 829,038 (1,185,609) 353,398 Total change in net positiongovernmental activities [page 13] \$ 2,352,807
+Total net change in fund balances--governmental funds [page 16]

+Amounts reported for governmental activities in the statement of activities a re different bec ause: Capital outlays to purchase or build capital assets are reported in governmental funds as expenditures; however, in the statement of activities, the cost of those assets are allocated over their estimated useful lives as depreciation expense.
+This is the amount by which capital outlays exceeds depreciation in the period: Capital outlays Depreciation expense \$ 2,389,506 (1,726,185) 663,321 Repayment of debt principal is an expenditure in the governmental funds, but it reduces long-term liabilities in the statement of net assets and does not affect the statement of activities.
+1,917,519 Payments to refunding escrow agent are recorded as expenditures or other financing uses in the governmental funds, but reduces long-term liabilities in the statement of net position and does not affect the statement of activities.
+365,260 Proceeds from the issuance of debt are reported as financing sources in governmental funds, and thus contribute to the cange in fund balance.
+Issuing long-term debt increases liabilities in the statement of net position but does not affect the statement of activities.
+(366,212) Some expenses reported in the statement of activities do not require the use of current financial resources and, therefore, are not reported as expenditures in governmental funds.
+Accrued interest payable, current year increase/(decrease) Compensated absences, current year increase/(decrease) Amortization of bond discounts/premiums/issuance costs Pension expense, current year increase/(decrease) OPEB expense, current year increase/(decrease) (12,864) 41,740 33,209 1,805,608 (777,205) (1,090,488) Total change in net positiongovernmental activities [page 13] \$ 4,918,806